top of page

 As of today, there will be no changes.
 Current men's and women's teams will continue to compete within their matrix competitions.
 Our two IGR clubs compete socially and are not part of the CGRU matrix.
 These clubs are members of the CGRU and are fully compliant.
 All matches are in our Friendlies competition against other CGRU clubs or IGR clubs from other unions.
 However, discussions over the weekend has spurred the idea of an IGR competition at the regional or national level within RX.
 Think of the Atlantic Women's D1 where teams from multiple unions compete in one competition.

-Absolutely nothing.
 USA Rugby is the only body authorized to determine player eligibility.
 There will be no on-field challenges or contests regarding a player’s gender or division eligibility in CGRU competitions.

 All clubs remain the same as they have been.
 A club may have multiple teams, each of which competes in a different competition.
 It is the competition which determines the status.
 Your club may have teams in men's D3, women's D2 and Open.
 It is up to the club to move players to the appropriate team.
 My understanding is that movement between teams will be restricted by eligibility.
 For example, there are limitations for a player to play both men's D2 and D3.
 I would expect similar language for a player to move between women's D2 and Open.